 ESG is still a top priority despite the pandemic

 In 2019 Greta Thunberg became the icon for many as she challenged world leaders to take immediate action to reverse environmental destruction through climate change.
 The pandemic accentuated environmental issues for the public at large and Environmental, Social and Governance (ESG) policy became a hot topic for firms around the globe.
 Investors are increasingly applying these non-financial factors as part of their analysis process to identify material risks and growth opportunities.
 As a result, we have seen growth in sustainable finance initiatives from regulators around the world including regulation covering consumer protection, innovation and risk mitigation.
 The EU’s Digital Finance Strategy sets out strict rules and regulations to govern digital operational resilience and a new regulatory framework for cryptoassets.

-Yet 46% of firms still don’t have an ESG policy and set of compliance procedures – is it time to start developing an ESG policy?
+Yet 46% of firms still don’t have an ESG policy and set of compliance procedures – make sure your firm does.

 The vital role of Compliance in a pandemic

-Compliance and regulation policies covered in this review were all in progress before the pandemic hit, regulatory change and heightened regulatory scrutiny around themes of operational resilience, production and delivery of products and services are identified as major areas of risk for 70% of companies.
-Firms are aware of how the plethora of regulations that have to be complied with is itself a risk.
+Compliance and regulation policies covered in this review were all in progress before the pandemic hit, with regulatory change and heightened regulatory scrutiny around themes of operational resilience, production, and delivery of products and services identified as major areas of risk for 70% of companies.
+The pandemic brings with it a whole range of new issues to deal with so firms unaware of how the plethora of regulations that have to be complied with are at risk.
 Failure in one area can lead to major business disruption and impact on its growth and innovation plans.
 Ultimately it is the organisation that has to implement them.
 In consequence, the compliance role has never been more important than now in keeping both a watch on what’s coming over the horizon and ensuring the organisation meets the laws and regulations it is subject to.